UW-MLGEO/MLGEO2024_Lightning_Aerosol_Interactions/README.md

 ## Data Sources
 This project uses CAPE from the ECMWF ERA5 reanalysis, precipitation from NASA's IMERG satellite, aerosol data from NASA's MERRA-2 reanalysis, and lightning data from the World Wide Lightning Location Network, developed at the University of Washington.

+## Data Access
+### IMERG
+The .txt file is located in the data/text_files directory.
+In order to run the command, the .txt file must be in your present directory, so move it to the directory you wish to extract the files in.

+It is possible that the .txt file resets after a few days, in which case another must be generated.
+In order to do so, download a new list from GES DISC (the proper dataset is located at this link: https://disc.gsfc.nasa.gov/datasets/GPM_3IMERGHH_07/summary?keywords=imerg).
+In order to download data, an account on GES DISC is necessary.

+To recreate the domain used in this project, click on "Subset/Get Data" under Data Access, followed by "Get File Subsets using the GES DISC Subsetter" in the "Download Method" section.
+Change the data range from 2023-01-01 to 2023-12-31 under Refine "Date Range", and enter -125,24.5,-66.5,50 under "Refine Region".
+Under "Select Variables", select precipitation.
+Afer this, click "Get Data" at the bottom.
+Click "Download Links List" from the following pop-up, and follow the Download Instructions.

+A .txt file containing the list of links will be created.
+Place the .txt file in the desired directory before running the command (I am using wget for Linux/OS).
+Replace the .txt file at the end of the wget command with the proper link.

+### MERRA2
+The process for MERRA2 data is very similar to that for IMERG.
+Data can be found here: https://disc.gsfc.nasa.gov/datasets/M2T1NXAER_5.12.4/summary.
+Use the same parameters as for the precipitation data, but under "Select Variables", choose the desired variables.
+For this study, BCCMASS, BCSMASS, DUCMASS, DUCMASS25, DUSMASS, DUSMASS25, OCCMASS, OCSMASS, SO2CMASS, SO2SMASS, SO4CMASS, SO4SMASS, SSCMASS, SSCMASS25, SSSMASS, and SSSMASS25 are used.
+"CMASS" variables correspond to aerosol column mass densities, while "SMASS" variables correspond to aerosol surface mass concentrations.

+### ERA5
+CAPE data is taken from the ECMWF's ERA5 reanalysis, linked here: https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels?tab=download.
+In order to use the following code, an account must be made on Copernicus, and the CDSAPI client must be set up.
+Instructions on how to configure the CDSAPI are here: https://cds.climate.copernicus.eu/how-to-api

+### WWLLN
+Lightning data is taken from the World Wide Lightning Location Network (WWLLN), developed at the University of Washington.
+Data is not publicly available, but is available upon request.
+Instructions are located here: https://wwlln.net/.
+Since the data is not publicaly available, I will be subsetting lightning data I have already obtained.